sh3raawii/mocha-decaf/README.md

 The command simply patches Mocha's test runner to pass any test then calls `mocha` to run all tests.

+Starting from `v0.2.0` it also patches `before`, `beforeEach`, `after` and `afterEach`

 ## Caveats

 - Some `mocha` arguments won't behave identically when used with `mocha-decaf` most notably `--forbid-only` because it should make the tests marked as `.only` fail however all tests will pass.
 - All tests pass no matter what options you pass to `mocha-decaf`.
-- There is another command provided by the package named `mocha-list` that will run all tests in the test directory specified in dry-run mode as well however it's not as flexible as `mocha-decaf`
+- There is another command provided by the package named `mocha-list` that will run all tests in the specified test directory in dry-run mode as well however it's not as flexible as `mocha-decaf`

 ## License